Travelling

 • a medical treatment visa;

-• a temporary stay visa for a family member who accompanies the patient in the medical treatment;
+• visa for a family member accompanying a patient receiving medical treatment;

 • a religious purposes visa;